 git pull origin <branch-name>

-• This command retrieves the latest commits from the remote repository and merges them into your local branch.
+with the name of the branch from which you want to pull changes. - This command retrieves the latest commits from the remote repository and merges them into your local branch.

 By leveraging Git’s collaborative features, such as cloning, pushing and pulling, you can seamlessly collaborate with others on the same codebase.
 Git’s version control capabilities enable effective teamwork, efficient code review processes, and streamlined development workflows, ultimately enhancing the productivity and success of your projects.